 - Be able to identify the types of binder and aggregates used in asphalt mix design and recognise how these materials contribute to on-site production methods

-- be able to identify factors that can impact on durability and select appropriate methods during production to prevent early and long term deterioration
+- Be able to identify factors that can impact durability and select appropriate methods during production to prevent early and long term deterioration

 - Understand the principles and application of BS 594987:2015 for transport and delivery, laying, compaction and testing